GettyImages-145595508 copy.jpg

 In our last 12 month reporting period:

-· We are led by and have the trust of our communities.
+• We are led by and have the trust of our communities.
+Three quarters of our trustees are from the communities we serve.

 If you would like to know more, or you would like to enquire about our training for public sector and legal services, we would love to hear from you.
 Our Operations Lead can be contacted at tamasin.barnbrook@margaretclitherow.org .